Skip to content

 Focus Parameters

-Many commands accept optional focus parameters to analyze specific areas:
+Many commands also accept legacy focus parameters to analyze specific areas:

 PR Review Focus